Privacy Policy.

 Our approach to data protection is built around four key principles.
 They’re at the heart of everything we do relating to personal data.

-● Transparency: We take a human approach to how we process personal data by being open, honest and transparent.
-Inugo Privacy Policy
+Transparency: We take a human approach to how we process personal data by being open, honest and transparent.

 How we collect your data

 When you visit our websites or use our services, we collect personal data.
-The ways we collect it can be broadly categorised into the following:
+The ways we collect it can be broadly categorized into the following:

 Where we collect personal data, we’ll only process it: